Georges Larivière

 Georges Larivière (born 1942) is a Canadian retired ice hockey coach, professor, writer, and sports administrator.
 He was the director of the Faculty of Physical Education at the Université de Montréal, researched the development of ice hockey players, and wrote books and manuals for coaches in English and French.
 He served as a board member of Hockey Canada, and helped recruit players for the Canada men's national ice hockey team.
 During the 1980s he was an assistant coach for the Canada men's national junior ice hockey team, and coached the Granby Bisons in the Quebec Major Junior Hockey League.
 He was also a committee member of the Canadian Amateur Hockey Association, served as the technical director of the Italian Ice Sports Federation, lectured at sports-related conferences, and acted as a consultant for amateur sports organizations.

 Early career

 Larivière was born in 1942.
+He received a Master of Science from University of Oregon in 1968, for his thesis, "Relationship between skating velocity and length of stride, angle of forward inclination and angle of propulsion".
 He has taught at the Université du Québec à Trois-Rivières, the Université Laval, and the Université de Montréal where he was director of the Faculty of Physical Education.
 His research included the detection and development of talent, growth and biological maturity and evaluation of the state of physical training.